jtriley-eth/ERC-6909/README.md

 MUST be logged when the approval is set by the owner.

-MAY be logged when the approval is decreased by the transferFrom function.
+MAY be logged when the approval is decreased by the transferFrom method.

 ```yaml
 - name: Approval